Apidra Solostar Pens

 Authoritative Sources

-For device timing and pen-use basics, review the manufacturer instructions for the SoloStar pen.
+For manufacturer pen-use and timing information, see manufacturer instructions for using the Apidra SoloStar pen.

-For a neutral overview of how this insulin is used, compare the American Diabetes Association consumer insulin guide.
+For an independent consumer summary of Apidra as an insulin option, see the American Diabetes Association consumer insulin guide.

 This content is for informational purposes only and is not a substitute for professional medical advice.